4d/docs/docs/FormEditor/createStylesheet.md

-## Creating and Editing Style Sheets
+## Creating or Editing Style Sheets

 You can create style sheets using your preferred text editor and saving the file with a ".css" extension in the project's "/SOURCES" folder.